anoma/nspec/docs/architecture-2/engines/base.juvix.md

 # Engine Types

+!!! info

+    Each engine page in the specs describes one particular "kind" of engine.
+The formal core of each page is the transition function, which describes the behaviour of all engine instances of this "kind".
+In principle, we could use the URL of each engine page as a _label_ for engine instances of this "kind", but any string that uniquely refers either to the engine page (or the transition function) is suitable.

-This page focuses on the fundamental types and concepts necessary to define an engine in the Anoma Specification, specifically the types and terms in Juvix.
-It does not explore the rationale or design choices behind engines in Anoma, as these are covered in the [[Engines in Anoma]] page.
+This page focuses on the fundamental types and concepts necessary to define an engine type in the Anoma Specification, specifically the types and terms in Juvix.
+See the page on [[Engines in Anoma]] for more background of how Anoma instances are composed of communicating engine instances, in particular how transition functions are described as a set of _guarded actions._

 ## Data components of an engine

-Each engine type must declare specific components relevant to its purpose.
+Each engine kind must declare specific components relevant to its purpose.
 For Anoma specs, these components include:

-- A local environment which depends on a local state and message type specific to the engine
+- A local environment parameterised by the types of the local state and messages.
+In fact, the local environment includes the engine's identity, local state, mailbox cluster, local time, timers, and acquaintances.

 - Guarded actions, which briefly are the actions that the engine can take under certain conditions